Atopic dermatitis is very common, particularly in high-income countries and among people who have a tendency to develop allergies.

 Immunosuppressants, such as cyclosporine, mycophenolate, methotrexate, and azathioprine, are taken by mouth.
 They are given to people who have widespread, hard-to-treat, or disabling atopic dermatitis that does not get better with topical therapy and phototherapy.

-Dupilumab is a biologic agent Generic Biologic Drugs Traditional drugs, such as antibiotics and blood pressure drugs, are called small-molecule agents because the active ingredient is usually a single, discrete chemical entity.
-Biologic drugs... read more that is injected.
-It is given to people whose atopic dermatitis is not adequately controlled with other treatments.
+Dupilumab and tralokinumab-ldrm are biologic agents Generic Biologic Drugs Medications are drugs used therapeutically (that is, to treat medical conditions).
+Traditional drugs, such as antibiotics and blood pressure drugs, are called small-molecule agents because the... read more that are injected.
+These agents are given to people whose atopic dermatitis is not adequately controlled with other treatments.

 Antibiotics may be given to people who have skin infections caused by Staphylococcus aureus or other bacteria.
-Antibiotic ointments may be applied directly to the skin or the drugs may be taken by mouth.
+Antibiotic ointments may be applied directly to the skin or pills may be taken by mouth.

 People who have the bacterium Staphylococcus aureus in their nose may be given the antibiotic mupirocin to apply inside their nostrils, thus preventing skin infection.